Freetrade vs Trading 212

 • You’re an EU investor — Freetrade is not an option.

-• You want Pies to automate a multi-ETF portfolio allocation.
+• You want Pies for automating a multi-ETF percentage-weighted portfolio.

-• You can stay in the Invest product and ignore the CFD side.
+• You can stay in the Invest product and ignore the CFD side completely.

-For EU investors building a multi-currency portfolio at scale, neither Freetrade nor Trading 212 is the strongest long-term option.
-Interactive Brokers offers institutional FX rates, broader market access, and a platform you genuinely won’t outgrow — at the cost of a steeper setup process.
+For EU investors building a multi-currency portfolio at scale, none of the above is the strongest long-term option.
+Interactive Brokers offers institutional FX rates, deepest market access in Europe, and a platform you genuinely won’t outgrow — at the cost of a steeper setup process.

 Ready to open an account?

-UK investors: both are worth considering depending on whether you need a SIPP.
+UK investors: both are worth considering depending on whether you need a SIPP or mutual fund access.
 EU investors: Trading 212 is the practical option of the two.

 Frequently asked questions